 Other speakers include:

-- Tiffany Chang Lawson, executive director, Governor's Advisory Commission on Asian Pacific American Affairs
+- Pedro Anes, Governor’s Advisory Commission on Latino Affairs

-Please call the Pennsylvania State Data Center at 717-948-6336 or visit the registration page for more information.
+Please contact the Pennsylvania State Data Center at 717-948-6336 or visit the registration page for more information.

 The PaSDC is the Commonwealth's official source for population and economic statistics and is housed at Penn State Harrisburg within the Institute of State and Regional Affairs.
 The center also serves as Pennsylvania's liaison to the U.S. Department of Commerce's Bureau of the Census and as representative to the Federal State Cooperative Program for Population Estimates and Federal State Cooperative Program for Population Projections.
 The PaSDC provides data products and services to business, academia, governments, non-profits and private citizens.